triinlutsoja/FlyTravel/experience_log.md

 In this document I'm going to be taking notes about progress.

+### March 29th
+- I needed to create the search results page's Javascript code to request data from backend, but I didn't know how to access the user-selected filters, so I googled and found this: https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams.
+I didn't end up using it as it was presented, but it gave me the idea of `window.location.search`.
+After accessing the string I was able to simply append it to the fetch.
+I'm so much more confident with Javascript!
+- I was able to figure out about 30% of searchResults.js by looking at the other JS files, comparing with HTML files.
+  I pitched my 30% to AI, asked for feedback, improvements and solutions.
+- I improved seating.js so the flightId would get dynamically fetched.
+Here the code samples from https://developer. mozilla.org/en-US/docs/Web/API/URLSearchParams became valuable when extracting the flight id.
+- With the help of AI I added some CSS for visual action when selecting a flight on the search results page.
+Now the flight card turns blue when you select the flight.

 ### March 27th
 - I didn't know why my database tables get duplicate data each run, but I knew it must be because of Spring Boot, which implements the data.sql each run all over again.
 I searched online for solutions, but most results were